Hastings Banda: Federation of Rhodesia and Nyasaland and move to Ghana

 Banda was actively opposed to the efforts of Sir Roy Welensky, a politician in Northern Rhodesia, to form a federation between Southern and Northern Rhodesia with Nyasaland, a move which he feared would result in further deprivation of rights for the Nyasaland blacks.
 The (as he called it) "stupid" federation was formed in 1953.

 It was rumoured with some excitement that he would return to Nyasaland in 1951, but he moved instead to the Gold Coast in West Africa.
-He went there partly because of a scandal involving his receptionist in Harlesden, Merene French (Mrs French); despite reports that she became pregnant with his child, this has never been confirmed.
-Banda was cited as co-respondent in the divorce of Mr French and accused of adultery with Mrs French.
+He went there partly because of a scandal involving his receptionist in Harlesden, Merene French (Mrs. French); despite reports that she became pregnant with his child, this has never been confirmed.
+Banda was cited as a co-respondent in the divorce of Mr. French and accused of adultery with Mrs. French.
 She followed Banda to West Africa, but he wanted nothing more to do with her.
-(She died in 1976.)
+She died in 1976.

 Call to return home

 Several influential Congress leaders, including Henry Chipembere, Kanyama Chiume, Dunduzu Chisiza and T.D.T.
 Banda (no relation) pleaded with him to return to Nyasaland to take up leadership of their cause.
-A delegation sent to London met with Banda at the Port of Liverpool where he was making arrangements to return to Ghana.
+A delegation sent to the UK met with Banda at the Port of Liverpool, Liverpool, where he was making arrangements to return to Ghana.
 He agreed to return, but asked for some time to sort out a few private matters.
 The delegation returned without him and proceeded to make arrangements for his imminent return.
-After two false starts, including a fracas between the police and African crowds threatening to storm a BOAC aeroplane rumoured to be carrying Dr Banda at Chileka Airport, Banda finally made a showing on 6 July 1958 after an absence of about 42 years.
-In August, at Nkata Bay, he was acclaimed as the leader of the Congress.
+After two false starts, including a fracas between the police and African crowds threatening to storm a BOAC airplane rumoured to be carrying Dr. Banda at Chileka Airport, Banda finally made a showing on 6 July 1958 after an absence of about 42 years.
+In August, at Nkhata Bay, he was acclaimed as the leader of the Congress.

 Return to Nyasaland

 He soon began touring the country, speaking against the Central African Federation (also known as the Federation of Rhodesia and Nyasaland), and urging its citizens to become members of the party.
-Allegedly, he was so out of practice in his native Chichewa that he needed an interpreter, a role which was apparently performed by John Msonthi and later by John Tembo, who remained close to him for most of his career).
+Allegedly, he was so out of practice in his native Chichewa that he needed an interpreter, a role which was apparently performed by John Msonthi and later by John Tembo, who remained close to him for most of his career.
 He was received enthusiastically wherever he spoke, and resistance to imperialism among the Malawians became increasingly common.
 By February 1959, the situation had become serious enough that Rhodesian troops were flown in to help keep order, and a state of emergency was declared.
 On 3 March, Banda, along with hundreds of other Africans, was arrested in the course of "Operation Sunrise".
 He was imprisoned in Gwelo (now Gweru) in Southern Rhodesia (now Zimbabwe), and leadership of the Malawi Congress Party (the Nyasaland African Congress under a new name) was temporarily assumed by Orton Chirwa, who was released from prison in August 1959.